 Gary Easton is a d-bag.
-His self-entitlement due to his status in the work place is enough to make you hate him.
+His self-entitlement due to his status in the workplace is enough to make you hate him.
 He’s a cruel guy with a very nasty attitude.
-He is the worst for name-calling where Emily is concerned as he’s fearful his role is being jeopardised.
+He is the worst for name-calling where Emily is concerned as he’s fearful his role is being jeopardized.
 The proof is in the pudding when she is able to uncover secrets quicker than he does.
 He jumps to conclusions to try and beat Emily to the finish line – and fails.

 Whilst the writing was mostly very good, I was disappointed to see that more than once a character was given the wrong name.
 It’s easy to forget names every now and again.
 However, the only similarity between Gary and Rick is that they both have four letters.
-I could forgive a couple of errors, but this happened several times so I have to knock points off for that.
+I could forgive a couple of errors, but this happened several times so I have to knock the rating down for that.